gravity182/homeserver/Installation.md

 The default admin's username is `admin` and password is `admin`.
 These values can be controlled via `service.archivebox.adminUsername` and `service.archivebox.adminPassword`.
 The default user is only created on the first run, so make sure to adjust these values beforehand.

+### Auth proxy header

+Archivebox supports authentication via [Auth proxy header](#auth-proxy-header).

+This is already enabled.

+The internal username must be equal to a SSO-authenticated user's email.

+---

 ## Apprise

 Available at `apprise.<domain>.<tld>`.